iamdefender/sorokin/README.md

    - Provides structural DNA for bigram chains
    - Not in database, lives in `SOROKIN_SEED_CORPUS` constant

-### Why is this insane?

-Because it's a **corpus-building mechanism disguised as a text mutilator**.

-Each autopsy doesn't just destroy—it *accumulates*.
-Over time:
-- Certain mutation paths become "preferred" (not because they're better, just because they worked before)
-- Bigram chains start resembling the seed corpus (structural mimicry, not content copying)
-- The reassembly algorithm learns phonetic patterns that "feel right" (pure vibes, zero intelligence)

-It's like training a neural network, except:
-- No gradients
-- No backprop
-- No loss function
-- Just **frequency counting and vibes**

-This is what happens when you replace intelligence with ritual.
-And somehow, it works.

 ### The Seed Corpus (The Morgue's DNA)